Crusse/php-shm-cache/LOCKING.md

 #### Hash table bucket area:

-    [itemmetaoffset,itemmetaoffset,...]
+    [chunkoffset,chunkoffset,...]

 Our hash table uses "separate chaining" (look it up).
-The 'itemmetaoffset' points to a chunk in a zone's 'chunksarea'.
+The 'chunkoffset' points to a chunk in a zone's 'chunksarea'.

 #### Zones area: